tone-row/art-of-the-gradient/README.md

 - add tests for each thing you can manipulate per style
 - figure out why increase arrow gets hover style
 - add background attachment option
+- reset button appeared disabled when it shouldn't be
+- now you can't have 0 when editing the inputs..., that's no fun